Bayesian Negative Sampling for Recommendation: The proposed algorithm

 Generally, the Bayesian classifier can be obtained by maximizing the posterior probability:

-However, directly computing the score density function $f(\cdot)$ in Eq.~\eqref{Eq:PostTN} and Eq.~\eqref{Eq:PostFN} is complicated.
-It depends on how the preference modeling is performed and its corresponding scoring function $s(\cdot)$.
-To overcome this problem, we define unbiasedness of an un-interacted item $j$ as:
+Directly computing the score density function $f(\cdot)$ in Eq.~\eqref{Eq:PostTN} and Eq.~\eqref{Eq:PostFN} is complicated.
+Yet the calculation of empirical distribution function $ F_{n}(x)= \frac{1}{n}\sum_j I_{|X_\cdot \leq \hat{x}_l|}$ is easy to implement.
+So we define unbiasedness of an un-interacted item $l$ in a fractional form to eliminate the density function $f(\cdot)$: